Michael J . Murray

 This collection investigates how full employment programs can sustain the economy and the environment, promote social justice, and reinvigorate local communities.
 The contributing authors focus on the formation of institutions to eliminate the opportunity gap for marginalized populations, enact environmentally sustainable methods of production and consumption, and rebuild local economies through education, training, and community redevelopment programs.

 "A hugely welcome series of studies of direct job creation policies in multiple countries that make clear that national employment guarantees can provide work security and mitigate poverty.

 ...The essays in this volume offer the information needed to insure that an American program is designed and implemented paying close attention to the strengths and weaknesses of other nation's experiences with employment guarantees." - William A Darity, Professor of African and African-American Studies and Economics and Chair, Department of African and African American Studies, Duke University, USA

-We seek high-quality submissions from all branches of heterodox economics, including Post Keynesian, Institutionalist, Ecological, Marxian, Sraffian, Austrian, and Classical Political Economy.
+The editorial team seeks high-quality submissions from all branches of heterodox economics, including Post Keynesian, Institutionalist, Ecological, Marxian, Sraffian, Austrian, and Classical Political Economy.